 Guidance and advice about how to keep your child safe online can be found in the E-Safety page under ‘Our School’.

-Our school participates in a Police-led initiative called Operation Encompass, a scheme which will ensure that we can we can better support any child where a domestic incident has been reported to Police from their home.
+Our school participates in partnership with Cheshire Police-via Operation Encompass, a procedure which ensures that we can we can better support any child where a domestic incident has been reported to Police from their home.

 YOU CAN FIND OUT MORE ABOUT OPERATION ENCOMPASS VIA THE FOLLOWING SITE: